Overview :

 Creating the Fo Guang Shan Buddhist Order:

 Master Hsing Yun was born in 1927 in Jiangdu, Jiangsu Province, China.
 Having experienced childhood in a helpless family with two guardians working, Venerable Master Hsing Yun never received formal schooling and was left being taken care of by his maternal grandmother.
-After the Sino-Japanese War broke out, Venerable Master Hmaxresdefaultsing Yun was tonsured by famous Master Zhi Kai in Qixia Temple, Nanjing, with Dajue Temple in Yixing, Jiangsu, as his genealogical sanctuary.
+After the Sino-Japanese War broke out, Venerable Master Hsing Yun was tonsured by famous Master Zhi Kai in Qixia Temple, Nanjing, with Dajue Temple in Yixing, Jiangsu, as his genealogical sanctuary.

 In 1947, Venerable Master Hsing Yun moved on from Jiaoshan Buddhist College, where he went through total Buddhist training of Ch’an, Vinaya, doctrinal customs, and later turned into the head of Baita Elementary School, supervisor in-head of Raging Billows Monthly, and abbot of Huazang Temple in Nanjing.
 He fled to Taiwan in 1949 and became the dignitary of the Taiwan Buddhist Seminar and the proofreader in-head of Human Life Magazine.